pierreabreup/docker-compose-for-php7-nginx-mysql/README.md

 This project is a PHP 7 docker environment with Mysql and Nginx instance.
 In addition, the docker environment install globally PHPunit 7.1 and Composer(https://getcomposer.org/)

-# Why use it?
+# Why should you use it?

-First of all, it is helpful to run react and installs dependencies avoiding conflicts with other php projects.
+First of all, it is helpful to run php and installs dependencies avoiding conflicts with other php projects.
 The second reason, it is to make your local machine clean

-# How to use?
+# How to use it?

-After you clone this project, follow the steps:
+After you've clone this project, follow the steps:
 - open a terminal session in your terminal tool (Iterm, Terminal, Putty)
 - go to folder where you've clone the project (Ex.: ```cd docker-compose-for-php7-nginx-mysql```)
 - type the command: ```make run```